logicy/p-c/README.md

 # p-c
-permuations, combinations, rankName and lot more: npm module
+permuations, combinations, rankName and lot more: (in development mode) **all use cases not completed yet**

 ## Installation